zant/site/content/posts/modeling-marx.md

 tensor product that takes (ξ x Ψ to 𝓤) φ : Type 𝓤 := ξ × Ψ

--- Superstructure ρ (social and political life), dependent type family 𝓥 indexed by 𝓤 p : Type 𝓤 → Type 𝓥 ρ (σ : Type 𝓤) → ρ(σ) -- so different superstructures (e.g. socialist, communist, capitalist) could be indexed by different modes of production? with relations of production Ψ that are not based on class structures?
+-- Superstructure ρ (social and political life)
+-- dependent type family 𝓥 indexed by 𝓤 p : Type 𝓤 → Type 𝓥 ρ (σ : Type 𝓤) → ρ(σ)

+-- so different superstructures (e.g. socialist,
+-- communist, capitalist) could be indexed by different modes of production?
+-- with relations of production Ψ that are not based on class structures?
 ```

 The nice thing is that if we use a cubical system for example, to model this dependency types, we can leverage the univalence theorem to find equivalent (up to isomorphism) `ProductionMode`s different from that of capitalism, and with cubical we get this equivalence as a path in a space for free.